Skip to product information

 2006 (2006)

-・Three Potters Exhibition, Kyoto Takashimaya
+・Three Ceramic Artists Exhibition, Kyoto Takashimaya

-・Four Artists Exhibition at Nara Kintetsu
+・Four Artists Exhibition Nara Kintetsu

 ・Solo exhibition at Mitsukoshi Main Store Art Gallery, Nihonbashi, Tokyo